AP US Government Unit 2 Practice Test: Branches of Government

 Question 16 Explanation:

 The correct answer is (C).
 Bureaucrats are not elected to office, so answer (B) may be eliminated.
 Political appointees (A) can be career-government officials but are more likely to come from outside government.
 Bureaucrats who get their jobs through the patronage system get their jobs as rewards for political favors.
-Patronage is usually illegal and was largely replaced by the civil service system in 1883, which requires job candidates to be qualified for their jobs.
+Patronage is usually illegal and was largely replaced by the civil service system in 1883, which requires job candidates to be qualified for their jobs (D).

 Question 17